 - Allow candidates to delete their own data.

-- Add a privacy notice for candidates to review.
+- Add a privacy notice for candidates to review and consent.

 - Set data retention timeframes so older candidates are automatically removed.

 If you recruit within the US, consider talking to your legal or executive team about EEO/OFCCP and CCPA options.
 Regulations around these features are not applicable to all companies.

 Key integrations unlock more functionality in Workable and help to improve job post visibility.
 It is essential to review these options to ensure your job posts are able to be found easily by prospective candidates.

 Additionally, Workable integrates with many other systems like HR Information Systems, job boards, assessment and video interview providers, background and reference checks.

 Privacy settings dictate the broad access that all user types should have for Talent Pool candidates, hired candidates, profile images, and social media links.
 While specific user levels and permissions are managed under the Account Members settings, the Privacy settings have general data privacy options for the whole account.

 - Restrict the Talent Pool to admin members only, so that they control these candidates.

 - Restrict the visibility of timelines for hired candidates, so that new users can't look up feedback about themselves or coworkers.